Scientists win Nobel for mapping body's 'cell traffic' system

 Suedhof said while he and his fellow prize winners had worked separately they had met each other "many, many times."
 They had "argued and sometimes agreed and sometimes disagreed," he said with a laugh.

-(This story is refiled to amend sixteenth paragraph to read University of California, Berkeley instead of Berkeley University)
+(This story was refiled to amend the 16th paragraph to read University of California, Berkeley instead of Berkeley University)

 (Reporting by Stockholm Newsroom; Additional reporting by Kate Kelland in London; Editing by Alistair Scrutton, Ralph Boulton and Ross Colvin)